“There are good systems in place to protect residential pupils and keep them safe.”

 Philpots Manor School has clear policies and practices which promote the safety and wellbeing of the students.
 The safety and Wellbeing of Students is a paramount concern.

 The role of Designated Safeguarding Lead is fulfilled by the Head of Care.
-She is a qualified Social Worker with experience of working in child protection.
-She is supported in this role by members of the management team including Head of Teaching and Learning and School Nurse (Deputy Care Coordinator).
+He is supported in this role by members of the management team including Head of Teaching and Learning and Deputy Care Coordinator.
 Together they meet on a weekly basis to review the issues within the school.

 This meeting focuses on:

 - Monitoring of attendance